Economic Networks: Theory and Computation: Graph Theory

 \subsubsection{Centrality Measures}

 Let $G$ be the set of weighted digraphs.
-A \navy{centrality measure} is a map $m$ from each $\gG = (V, E, w)$ in $G$ to a real-valued vector $m(\gG) \in \RR^{|V|}$, where the $i$-th element of $m(\gG)$ is interpreted as the centrality (or rank) of vertex $v_i$.
+A \navy{centrality measure} associates to each $\gG = (V, E, w)$ in $G$ a vector $m(\gG) \in \RR^{|V|}$, where the $i$-th element of $m(\gG)$ is interpreted as the centrality (or rank) of vertex $v_i$.
 In most cases $m(\gG)$ is nonnegative.
 In what follows, to simplify notation, we take $V = \natset{n}$.

 (Unfortunately, the definitions and terminology associated with even the most common centrality measures vary widely across the applied literature.
 Our convention is to follow the mathematicians, rather than the physicists.
-For example, our terminology is fully consistent with \cite{benzi2015limiting}.)
+For example, our terminology is consistent with \cite{benzi2015limiting}.)